 Jaqueline Bobo, “The Color Purple: Black Women as Cultural Readers”

-Bobo’s article is one of those articles that’s hard to read without groaning — not because it’s boring or not smart, but because it’s so dated.
-Written in 1988, the article considers how and why media audiences have varying experiences with the texts they “consume.”
+Written in 1988, Bobo’s article considers how and why media audiences have varying experiences with the texts they “consume.”
 Bobo argues that audiences are far from passive vessels for media content; despite pervasive Frankfurt-type dick arguments to the contrary, audience members create meaning for themselves, based on their own personal experiences and histories.
-In order to further this claim –and more broadly to help ground her ethnographic account of black women’s relationship towards the film The Color Purple– she provides a detailed account of dominant v. negotiated v. oppositional readings, the culturally constructed “subject,” as well as textual interpolation and Hall’s related conception of “articulation.”
+In order to further this claim –and more broadly to help ground her ethnographic account of black women’s relationship towards the film The Color Purple— she provides a detailed account of dominant v. negotiated v. oppositional readings, the culturally constructed “subject,” as well as textual interpolation and Hall’s related conception of “articulation.”
 At the time, this was groundbreaking stuff.
 25 years later, Bobo’s arguments (and the arguments of those whom she cites, including and probably especially Stuart Hall) have been widely, if not universally, adopted by new/media scholars.
-These days it’s sort of a given that people are interpolated by the texts they engage, and that textual engagement(s) is/are based in part on the experiences the person brings to whatever text, and that people’s readings often challenge or reinterpret or outright hijack the “intended” meaning of whatever media artifact.
-In other words, in many circles (certainly those with a foot inside digital/fan culture), arguments which simply argue that audiences have a complicated relationship with media are often met with golf claps.
-Because what else can you say?
-Other than cool story.
+In a nutshell: people are interpolated by the texts with which they engage, those textual engagement(s) is/are based in part on the experiences the person brings to whatever text, and people’s readings often challenge or reinterpret or outright hijack the “intended” meaning of whatever media artifact.
 Back to Bobo: what she did was awesome, and either forwards or nicely summarizes a series of seriously foundational claims, on whose shoulders I squarely stand.
-So as history, thumbs way up.
-As anything else, well.
-Thumbs still way up.
+So thumbs way up.